 Keep the skin hydrated

 Emollients — Emollients are creams and ointments that moisturize the skin and prevent it from drying out.
-The best emollients for people with atopic dermatitis are thick creams (such as Eucerin®, Cetaphil®, and Nutraderm®) or ointments (such as petroleum jelly, Aquaphor®, and Vaseline®), which contain little to no water.
+The best emollients for people with atopic dermatitis are thick creams (such as Eucerin, Cetaphil, and Nutraderm) or ointments (such as petroleum jelly, Aquaphor, and Vaseline), which contain little to no water.
 Emollients are most effective when applied immediately after bathing.
+Emollients can be applied twice a day or more often if needed.
 Lotions contain more water than creams and ointments and are less effective for moisturizing the skin.

 However, hot or long baths (greater than 10 to 15 minutes) and showers should be avoided since they can dry out the skin.

 In some cases, healthcare providers may recommend dilute bleach baths for people with eczema.
 These baths help to decrease the number of bacteria on the skin that can cause infections or worsen symptoms.
 To prepare a bleach bath, ¼ to ½ cup of bleach is placed in a full bathtub (about 40 gallons) of water.
 Bleach baths are usually taken for five to ten minutes twice per week.

 Topical steroids — Prescription steroid (corticosteroid) creams and ointments may be recommended to control mild to moderate atopic dermatitis.
 Steroid creams and ointments are available in a variety of strengths (potencies); the least potent are available without a prescription (eg, hydrocortisone 1% cream).
 More potent formulations require a prescription.